sarafiskray/sarafiskray.github.io/index.md

 <img src="images/spotifyfire.png?raw=true" width="100%"/>

 #### DJAZE is an iOS application designed for bar and partygoers, written entirely in Swift.
 It is a two-sided application featuring a live song request system and a democratic upvote and downvote system.
-Implemented using the Spotify Web API and Google Firebases.
+Implemented using the Spotify Web API and Google Firebase.

 ---
 ## [Italian Restaurant Website](/italian)

 <img src="images/italianresto.png?raw=true"/>

-#### This project is a website for a fake Italian restaurant, created with HTML and CSS.
+#### This project is a simple static website for a fake Italian restaurant.
+This was the final project for a web design course, taught in only HTML and CSS.
 It was built over a short period of time in order to demonstrate our proficiency in CSS.

 ---
 ## [VTrans RFID Sign Management](/vtrans)